yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/statements/dim-statement.md

 - `attributelist`

   İsteğe bağlı.
-Bkz. [öznitelik listesi](../../../visual-basic/language-reference/statements/attribute-list.md).
+See [Attribute List](../../../visual-basic/language-reference/statements/attribute-list.md).

 - `accessmodifier`

   İsteğe bağlı.
-Aşağıdakilerden biri olabilir:
+Can be one of the following:

   - [Public](../../../visual-basic/language-reference/modifiers/public.md)